 Research, definition of -

-Research is answering questions for which new data have to be gathered and analyzed.
+Research is an activity to answer questions for which first new data have to be gathered and analyzed.

 In many textbooks the author writes that researchers solve problems.
 However this is not an activity a researcher performs.
 A researcher collects and analyses (new) data so some else can solve the problem, or he presents a list of possible actions to solve the problem based on the gathered data, but he never solves the problem himself.
 The function of a researcher is much more an advisory.